micahvandegrift/micahvandegrift.github.io/CV.md

 **Co-Editor | (Forthcoming) Special Issue of Digital Humanities Quarterly on Invisible Work in the Digital Humanities**

-**Conference presentation | (Forthcoming) Advocating for Open: Putting Ethics into Practice.** Brianna Marshall, Vicky Steeves, Micah Vandegrift.
-ACRL 2019.
+**Book Chapter | (Forthcoming) Library Policy and Data Science.** Michael Svendsen and Micah Vandegrift.
+In (working title) Handbook of Data Science Librarianship, edited by Jeanette Ekstrøm and Lorna Wildegaard.

 2019
 ---
+**Panelist | Planning for Plan S.** Society for Scholarly Publishing Durham Regional Event.

+**Conference presentation | Advocating for Open: Putting Ethics into Practice.** Brianna Marshall, Vicky Steeves, Micah Vandegrift.
+ACRL 2019.

 **Presentation | Annotation as/in Teaching.** HIRMEOS Workshop on Open Annotation.
 HIRMEOS (High Integration of Research Monographs in European Open Science Infrastructure) and OPERAS (Open Access in the European Research Area through Scholarly Communication) are funded through the EU's Horizon 2020 program.
 Slides at https://goo.gl/m3GXR9

 2018